-Jason Rylander has been praised by the Washington Post for his “strong, clear tenor” and for performances that “coupled sonorous warmth and emotional depth."
+Jason Rylander is an active classical soloist and ensemble singer, praised by the Washington Post for his “strong, clear tenor” and for performances that “coupled sonorous warmth and emotional depth."

-A sought after ensemble singer, he has performed with some of the Washington region’s leading chamber choirs, including Cathedra, Chantry, the Washington Bach Consort, the Washington National Cathedral choirs, and the chorus of Opera Lafayette.
+A sought after ensemble singer, he has collaborated with some of the region’s leading church choirs and professional choruses, including performances with the chorus of Opera Lafayette at the Kennedy Center and Lincoln Center.
 With the Bach Sinfonia, he recorded Bach’s Motets and Carissimi’s Historia di Jephthe on the Dorian/Sono Luminus label.